 Any student, including chronic cases where the student's head is never quite free of nits (eggs)/ lice, may be allowed to re-enter school with proof of use of prescription treatment.
-School nurse may also follow Health Services standing order protocol by providing parent/guardian with a dose of Sklice© as prescribed by Medical Director.
+School nurse may also follow Health Services standing order protocol by providing parent/guardian with a dose of Sklice@ as prescribed by Medical Director.
 Also acceptable is a completed referral to a facility providing an FDA cleared lice removal system.
+School nurses may request SKLICE by contacting Lead Nurse.